QuentinRa/blog.quentinra.dev/proj/design-patterns/behaviour/template.md

 [Go back](..)

-Simply use abstract class or interfaces to define the properties of sub classes.
+Simply use abstract classes or interfaces to define the properties of sub-classes.

 * ✅ : prevent a lot of copy-paste
 * 🚫 : more work to do